implse/Sorting_Algorithms/README.md

 ### Lower Bound

-For sorting N items we have to make Log(N!) comparaisons.
+For sorting N items we have to make Log(N!) comparisons.
 With stringling formula it can be reduced to N log(N).
-- N log(N) time complexity is the lower bound for comparaison based sorting algorithms.
+- N log(N) time complexity is the lower bound for comparison based sorting algorithms.

-- We can achieve O(N) running time as far as sorting is concerned with non comparaison based algorithms.(Bucket Sort or Radix Sort)
+- We can achieve O(N) running time as far as sorting is concerned with non comparison based algorithms.(Bucket Sort or Radix Sort)

 ## Bubble Sort